OfficeDev/Microsoft-Teams-Samples/samples/check-in-current-location/csharp/README.md

    B) Or from Visual Studio
      - Launch Visual Studio
      - File -> Open -> Project/Solution
-     - Navigate to `QRAppInstallation` folder
+     - Navigate to `CheckInLocation` folder
-     - Select `QRAppInstallation.csproj` file
+     - Select `CheckInLocation.csproj` file
      - Press `F5` to run the project

 9) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")